kean/Nuke/README.md

 }
 ```

-> The target in this method is declared simple as `AnyObject` with which the requests get associated.
+> The target in this method is declared as `AnyObject` with which the requests get associated.
 This enables a number of use cases.
 For example, with a couple lines of code you can [show a low-res image and swap to a higher-res one](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Tips%20and%20Tricks.md#show-a-low-res-image-first-and-swap-to-a-higher-res-one-when-it-arrives) when loaded.

 #### Customizing Requests